MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-configure-connections.md

 1. Go to **Data \> Connections**.
 1. Select **New connection**.
-1. In the search box on the upper right corner, enter "Power Automate Management".
+1. In the search box on the upper right corner, enter "Power Automate Management."
 1. Select the plus symbol "**+**" to create the Power Automate connection.
 When prompted to sign in, make sure to use the same credentials you used to sign in to Intelligent Order Management.

 ## Configure platform connection references

 > [!NOTE]
-> You will need to configure three platform Dataverse connection references, but you can use the same Dataverse connection created previously for all three.
+> You need to configure three platform Dataverse connection references, but you can use the same Dataverse connection created previously for all three.

 To configure platform connection references, follow these steps: